Prime Minister of Russia: List of prime ministers of Russia

 Approximately 99 people have been head of the Russian government since its establishment in 1726.
-The chairperson of government was a member of the Supreme Privy Council, which was created on 8 (19) February 1726 by Empress Catherine, and from 8 (20) September 1802 ministerial duties were allocated by the Committee of Ministers, which was established on in accordance with the proclamation of Emperor Alexander II.
-Beginning with Count Aleksandr Romanovich Vorontsov, the eldest of the officers was de facto chairperson of the committee.
+The chairman of government was a member of the Supreme Privy Council, which was created on 8 (19) February 1726 by Empress Catherine, and from 8 (20) September 1802 ministerial duties were allocated by the Committee of Ministers, which was established on in accordance with the proclamation of Emperor Alexander II.
+Beginning with Count Aleksandr Romanovich Vorontsov, the eldest of the officers was de facto chairman of the committee.
 Eight years after the inauguration of the manifest, the first de jure office holder was Count Nikolay Rumyantsev.
 The Council of Ministers was unofficially formed in October 1857, as a result of Emperor Alexander II's reforms; its first session began on 19 (31) December 1857.
 Before the actual formation of that body on 12 (24) November 1861, the Emperor himself was in charge.
-The Council of Ministers consisted of chairperson of the State Council and the Committee of Ministers, as well as high-ranking officers appointed by the Emperor.
+The Council of Ministers consisted of chairman of the State Council and the Committee of Ministers, as well as high-ranking officers appointed by the Emperor.
 The first session ended on 11 (23) December 1882, after the number of files to the Council greatly decreased.